-To ensure maximum protection, it’s best practice to encrypt your data while in transit and at rest.
+For maximum protection, it’s best practice to encrypt your data while in transit and at rest.
 Data in transit is data that’s moving from one location to another, either across the internet or a private network.
 Data at rest is data that’s not moving and is stored somewhere.

 Does your cloud services provider offer encryption?
 To what extent?

-3. Data Security Standards and Policies
+3. Data Security Standards & Policies

 While encryption is essential for your organization, it’s also important for your provider to have established standards and policies around data security.